You've probably heard of “the 1%.” They're the absurdly wealthy who have more wealth than the remaining 99% (based on data from Credit Suisse).

 With student loan debt topping $1.4 trillion (HOLY CRAP), you might be wondering if there's a relationship between average income and education.

 The sexes are combined and separated into four categories – less than high school, high school graduates, some college/associate degree, and bachelor's degree or higher.
 These are 2014 dollars:

 - Less than high school – $488/week ($25,376/yr)

 - Some college/associate degree – $761/week ($39,572/yr)

 - Bachelor's degree or higher – $1,193/week ($62,036/yr)

 What you study matters, but overall the more education you have the better off you're likely to be.
 There is a huge difference between those who start college and those who finish.

-Income doesn't tell the whole picture but these numbers do open your eyes.
+Income doesn't tell the whole picture (for example, it's hard to know what is wage income and what is cashflow investments) but these numbers do open your eyes.

 What do you think?